Skip to main content

 Keeping it local this spring and summer?
 Fill your Tassie itinerary with enriching experiences and surprising detours.

-Of all the places in Australia, us Tasmanians get to enjoy the longest daylight hours – and in stark contrast to the mainland, it only takes us a few hours to drive from one end of the state to the other.
-Plus, here on the only island state in the country, drive in any direction and you’ll be spoiled for your pick of tranquil beaches.
+Of all the places in Australia, us Tasmanians get to enjoy the longest daylight hours – and in contrast to the mainland, it only takes us a few hours to drive from one end of the state to the other.
+Plus, here in Australia's only island state, drive in any direction and you’ll be spoiled for your pick of practically deserted beaches.

 A person walking on the very narrow Montezuma Falls suspension bridge, surrounded by lush forest.